Ali Ashfaq: New Radiant

-Brunei DPMM FC
+Brunei DPMM

 In October 2007, Ashfaq moved to Brunei DPMM FC on a two-month contract, which competed in the Malaysia Super League.
 On 18 November, Ashfaq made his debut against Perak FA in the leagues.
 Ashfaq scored his first goal in their win over Negeri Sembilan by 5–1 win on 21 November.
 In January 2008, after 7 appearances in DPMM, he was transferred to the Maldivian VB Sports Club for a transfer fee of €13000.
 The Brunei side tried their best to hold the Maldivian striker but he chose to return to his homeland.